The Best Dog Breeds for Families: Find Your Next Family Dog

 Our Top Five Dog Breeds for Families With Children

 Without further ado, these are our top five picks for the best dog breeds for kids.
-Keep in mind they are not in order: Evaluate the pros and cons and pick the breed that fits best for your family.
+Keep in mind they are not in order.
+Evaluate the pros and cons and pick the breed that fits best for your family.

 1. Beagle

-The perfect hunting dog, packed with energy for anything you and your family want to do, and a main character in one of the most famous Sunday comics of all time as Snoopy in “Peanuts.”
+We kick off our list of the best dog breeds for families with an American icon: the Beagle.
+This hunting dog is packed with energy for anything you and your family want to do, and it is also a main character in one of the most famous Sunday comics of all time as Snoopy in “Peanuts.”

-Beagles Breed Pros
+Beagle Breed Pros

-The beagle has a relatively smaller size, which makes them easier to carry and hold, and they have a calm, yet energetic temperament that’s great for families.
+The Beagle has a relatively smaller size, which makes them easier to carry and hold, and they have a calm yet energetic temperament that’s great for families.

-Beagles Breed Cons
+Beagle Breed Cons

-They tend to shed a lot and, because of how active and high-energy they are, they tend to get into things and need more frequent bathing.
+Despite being a short-haired breed, Beagles do require a bit of grooming.
+They tend to shed quite a bit, and because of how active and high-energy they are, they tend to get into things and need more frequent bathing.

 Since they’re hounds, Beagles are known for being more vocal, with a loud bark and some howling.

-Also, they might be a little stubborn, which can make obedience training and house training more difficult.
+They can also be a little stubborn, which can make obedience training and house training more difficult.

 2. Golden Retriever

-We might be a bit biased here, but the Golden Retriever is one of the most popular breeds in America and synonymous with the American lifestyle.
+We might be a bit biased here, but the Golden Retriever is one of the most popular breeds in America and is synonymous with the American lifestyle.

 Golden Retriever Breed Pros